Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Family Career and Community Leaders of America

-Sponsors: Jen Cederberg
+Sponsors: Jen Licata

 The Career and Technical Student Organization for Family and Consumer Science students, FCCLA, is a national student organization that helps young men and women become better leaders in their families, careers and communities.
 Students learn skills for life: planning, goal setting, problem solving, decision making and interpersonal communication.
 Members have the opportunity to demonstrate leadership skills through participating in proficiency events, showcasing community service projects, exploring careers, attending educational sessions and electing officers.

-Sponsor: Jamie Karavouzis & Jen Cederberg
+Sponsor: Jamie Karavouzis & Jen Licata

 Educators Rising is for students interested in the teaching profession such as teaching at the Pre-K, Kindergarten, Elementary, Middle School, High School and College level.
 This club will guide young students on a path to becoming accomplished teachers, beginning in high school and extending through college and into the profession.
 They will receive hands-on-teaching experience, sustain their interest in the profession, and helps them cultivate the skills they need to become successful educators.